 On September 3, 2010, I was fifty-three, a healthy, athletic, mother of 3 and a Stanford professor.
 The next day, I had a severe stroke.
 I was completely paralyzed on the right side of my body and even more distressing, lost ALL ability to communicate.
 My mind was working, but I was trapped inside a dysfunctional body.
 After six years of virtually full time therapy, I had come a long way--walking pretty well, independent living, and speech beginning to return.
-I began to re-engage, including returning to Stanford as a Consulting Professor (not able to meet the demands of my previous role as tenured full-time faculty).
+I began to re-engage, including returning to Stanford as an Adjunct Professor (not able to meet the demands of my previous role as tenured full-time faculty).
 I joined several boards, and realized that my two lives were actually very much connected.

 My new book, "Identity Theft: Rediscovering Ourselves After Stroke" follows my journey to recover in addition to providing realistic expectations for the hard work needed to regain everyday capabilities.
 I focus on the less frequently documented emotional journey in recovery.
 Virtually every survivor is haunted by questions like: "Who am I now?" and "How do I rebuild a meaningful and rewarding life?" after losing so much of what they had before--capabilities, careers and jobs, relationships, and more.
 This is a book full of hope for survivors--from stroke or other injuries--as well as their families and support networks.
 Click here for Identity Theft book page.